set0o0/WDD130_Project_EYRE/comms_to_grant.md

 3/20

 Seth provided some content for us to work with.
 It doesn't look entirely complete, so let me know if/what you may need in addition to what he's given us.
 The text content he provided is saved as "/docs/project/content.pdf".
-The images he provided are in the images directory
+The images he provided are in the images directory.